autoreduction/k8s/webapp/README.md

 # Autoreduce Webapp Deployment
 This repo contains the scripts needed to deploy the frontend of autoreduce.

+Traefik ingress to reverse proxy to port 80 of the pod Nginx sidecar listening infront of Gunicorn on port 80 to serve static content.

 ## Traefik
-Trafik IngressRoutes are used as a reverse proxy for the webapp.
+Traefik IngressRoutes are used as a reverse proxy for the webapp.
 For these to work, Traefik must be installed.
 ```
 kubectl create ns traefik